 Eczema is a common skin condition that causes itchy, dry, and irritated lesions.
 Experts are not sure what precisely causes eczema.
 However,

 Eczema causes lesions on the skin that are itchy and dry.
 Many people feel the urge to scratch the affected skin, which can worsen the irritation.
-It may cause the eczema to spread to other parts of the body, change color, and become infected.
+The skin may change color due to scratching, inflammation, and the steroids people can use to treat the condition.

-Read more to learn about the link between eczema and skin discoloration, the treatment options, and more.
+Read on to learn about the link between eczema and skin discoloration, the treatment options, and more.

 Eczema lesions, also called atopic dermatitis, can be itchy and uncomfortable.
-Scratching eczema is a common behavior, but it may encourage changes in the skin’s appearance and texture.
+Scratching eczema is a common behavior, but it may lead to changes in the skin’s appearance and texture.

-Eczema can cause two types of pigmentary skin changes: hypopigmentation and hyperpigmentation.
+Eczema can cause two types of skin pigment changes: hypopigmentation and hyperpigmentation.
 Hypopigmentation is a loss of pigment or color, usually presenting in patches that are lighter than a person’s skin tone.
 Hyperpigmentation refers to patches of skin that become darker than the skin surrounding them.

 People with eczema can find the change in skin appearance distressing, and it can affect their quality of life.
 Even after treatment for eczema, the skin may not return to its previous color.

 During an eczema flare-up, the body releases cytokines.
 In an effort to protect the body, they cause inflammation.

 This reaction leads to increased pigment production.

 The darker a person’s skin, the more melanin they have.
 As a result, people with darker skin release more pigment when the reaction occurs.

 Eczema looks different, depending on a person’s skin type.

 On light skin, eczema typically causes inflamed pink or red patches that are dry and itchy.
 These lesions are harder to detect on dark skin tones and may appear purple, gray, or a darker brown than surrounding skin.

 When people with light skin scratch eczema lesions, hyper- and hypopigmentation can occur.
 Skin pigmentation can progress gradually, and its subtle changes make it hard to detect.

 Darker skin patches, or hyperpigmentation, occurs as a result of inflammation.
 This triggers melanocytes to increase melanin synthesis, which is the process of making skin pigment.